xesscorp/XuLA/FPGA/200/README.rst

         This design is used to interface the XuLA board to the UrJtag tools.
         It is not yet ready for general release, so it is currently not supported.

+    hcsr04_test/:
+        A simple interface to test an HCSR04 ultrasonic distance measurement module.

     hostio_test/:
         This design is used to test the ability of the HostIo modules to pass data back-and-forth between the FPGA and the host PC.